Guidelines & Procedures

 - These statements will be provided to the employee’s supervisor for review and approval of expenditures (approval is indicated by the supervisor signing the statement at the bottom) and for filing in the departmental file for the employee for subsequent compliance audit verification.

 - This is also when the supervisor would, as per the DSAE policy, “…discuss the employee’s spending plans regarding the balance in the employee’s fund.”

 Note: Even though there is not a requirement to have direct charges/transfers pre-approved, the supervisor of the position may, if they so desire, require that all DSAE direct charges/transfers be pre-approved to satisfy their internal financial management processes.

-- Please allow ten (10) working days, from receipt of the claim form in Payment Services, for
+- Please allow five (5) working days, from receipt of the claim form in Payment Services, for processing.

 - Reimbursement will only be made to the individual who incurred the expenditures.

 - Reimbursement to employees are paid vie EFT to the same bank account that payroll deposits are made.